kagiko/vaultwarden-wiki/Enabling-HTTPS.md

 * (Recommended) If you trust [Cloudflare](https://www.cloudflare.com/) to proxy your traffic, you can let them handle issuance of your SSL/TLS certs.
 Note that the upstream Bitwarden web vault (https://vault.bitwarden.com/) runs behind Cloudflare.
 * (Not recommended) [[Set up a private CA|Private-CA-and-self-signed-certs-that-work-with-Chrome]] and issue your own (self-signed) certificates.
 There are various pitfalls and inconveniences associated with this, so consider yourself warned.

 Refer to the [Getting SSL/TLS certificates](#getting-ssltls-certificates) section for more details on these options.
+For the mobile app to work, you must have properly configured [OCSP stapling](https://en.wikipedia.org/wiki/OCSP_stapling) set up.

 ## Enabling HTTPS